nautechsystems/nautilus_trader/SECURITY.md

 release.

 ## Bug Bounty Program
 At this time, we do not have a formal bug bounty program.
-However, we appreciate any efforts to help us improve the security of our platform and will do our best to properly recognize and credit your contributions.
+We appreciate any efforts to help us improve the security of our platform and will do our best to properly recognize and credit your contributions.